Gito Baloi

 Gito Baloi (September 30, 1964 – April 4, 2004) was a Mozambican musician.
 Originally known for his collaborations and as a member of the trio Tananas, he also released solo albums as vocalist and bassist: "Ekhaya" (1995), “Na Ku Randza" (1997), "Herbs & Roots" (2003) and the posthumously-released "Beyond" (2008).

-Recognised by his haunting vocals and lead bass style, Baloi is regarded a pioneer of African Jazz and as one of the most respected guitarists from Southern Africa.
+Known for his vocal work and lead bass style, Baloi became a notable contributor to African jazz and as one of the most respected guitarists.
+He performed widely in Southern Africa.

 Early life

 Felix Garcao do Rosario Serafim Bernardo Baloi, better known by his nickname "Gito", was born in Matola, Mozambique.
 He grew up on his family's farm, near Maputo, with his mother, father, and siblings.
 He was the oldest son.
 Gito was a musical child; he taught himself how to play music, building his own instruments out of discarded paraffin tins, oil drums and reeds.
 His early influences included Jaco Pastorius and Bob Marley.
 At 14, he borrowed a bass guitar and performed for the villagers to help support his family.
 As a teenager, Gito left home to avoid being forced to fight in the civil war.
 On foot, he headed for South Africa with a few friends.